Paternity Mediator in Tampa

 Mediation Of Child Custody For Unmarried Parents

-Tampa attorney mediator Beth G. Reineke has over 25 years of experience working with couples in family law.
-She is Certified by the Florida Supreme Court to conduct custody mediations, and she is a trained parent coordinator who can intervene to resolve high-conflict custody disputes.
+Attorney Mediator Beth Reineke has over 30 years of experience working with couples in family law.
+Attorney Beth Reineke is Certified by the Florida Supreme Court to conduct custody mediations, and she is a trained parent coordinator who can intervene to resolve high-conflict custody disputes.

 If the parents are not married when the child is born, it may be necessary to legally establish paternity (parentage) through genetic testing.
 Once a DNA test confirms paternity, that man is considered the legal father.
 This triggers parental obligations, parental rights and — in many cases — intense conflicts.

-Through mediation Beth Reineke has helped parents find reasonable solutions to paternity disputes:
+Through mediation, Reineke Mediations has helped parents find reasonable solutions to paternity disputes:

 - Time sharing — Under Florida law, both parents have equal standing as parents, even if the mother has been the sole caregiver.
 An unwed father has a right to parenting time (visitation) or shared custody, even if the mother objects.

-- Parenting plans — The court requires a detailed schedule that spells out overnights, vacations, holidays, grandparent visitation and other co-parenting matters.
+- Parenting plans — The court requires a detailed schedule that spells out overnights, vacations, holidays, and other co-parenting matters.

 - Shared parental responsibility — Both parents are entitled to a say in decisions about education, health care and religious practices, and both parents are entitled to regular contact with and communication regarding the child.
 See Shared Parenting – A Single Parent’s Bill of Rights.